roots/bud/sources/@roots/bud-imagemin/docs/02-setting-encoder-options.md

 title: Setting encoder options
 ---

 You may wish to customize the encoder settings.
-This is done with **bud.imagemin.svgo.setEncodeOptions** and **bud.imagemin.sharp.setEncodeOptions**.
+This is done with **bud.imagemin.encode**.

 ## Enable lossless compression